-It is important to be consistent in the orientation of the IC's on the board.
-Try to always put pin one in the same position.
+It is also important to be consistent in the orientation of the IC's on the board.
+In a line of IC across the board, always put pin one in the same position.
 For example all the IC's might have pin one in the upper left corner.
-If you have a mix of smaller 16-pin sockets and larger ones (24, 28 or 40 pin sockets), the larger ones might be turned 90 degrees relative to the smaller ones.
+If a row of sockets has a mix of smaller 16-pin sockets and larger 24-pin sockets the larger ones might be turned 90 degrees relative to the smaller ones.
 If this is done the orientation of all the rotated chips should have pin one in the same position.
 If the orientation of the IC's is random it will likely result in numerous wiring errors and also makes debugging much harder.
-Remember that you will be doing the wiring while looking at the bottom of the board so you will not be able to see the IC's while making connections.

 The above comments about orienting the IC's applies to both the IC's and their sockets.
 Make sure your sockets are mounted on the board in such a way that pin one of the IC will go into pin one of the socket.
 All the sockets have some type of mark on them indicating where pin one is suppose to go but this can be indicated in a variety of ways.
-In Figure 6 the socket on the left uses an arrow on the socket body to point to the end where pin one goes.
+In Figure 4 the socket on the left uses an arrow on the socket body to point to the end where pin one goes.
 The one in the middle has a notch cut out of the end where pin one is located, and the socket on the right has the corner of the body of the socket beveled next to pin one.
 Make sure you have the socket oriented properly before soldering it in since getting it out after the solder is applied can be difficult.